dse/old-timey-mono-font/README.md

 Typewriter is more readable at smaller point sizes than those.

-I believe this also makes Reproducing Typewriter a good basis for a coding font with an antique aesthetic.
+I believe this also makes Reproducing Typewriter a good basis for a coding font with an antique aesthetic, that being this font.

 You may have seen this typeface used in the [Turbo Pascal 3.0](turbo) product manual.